Crumpets, Pikelets and English Muffins

 Crumpets

 Warm the milk and water together in the microwave to hand-heat.
 Sieve the flour and salt into a bowl.
-Stir in the sugar and yeast.
+Stir in the Sugar and Yeast.
 Gradually add the milk, stirring to give a smooth thick batter.

 Cover the bowl with a tea-towel and leave in a warm place for about 45 minutes or until the batter is light and frothy.